The Creative, Performing and Visual Art Awards

 The Performing Artist Award

-The Arts NC State Performing Artist Award honors outstanding Arts NC State student performers in music, dance and theatre.
+The Arts NC State Performing Artist Award honors outstanding student performers in music, dance and theatre.

-Arts NC State faculty members select the recipients of the Performing Artist AwardÃ¢â‚¬â€students do not need to apply (Music Department will hold auditions).
+Arts faculty and staff members select the recipients of the Performing Artist AwardÃ¢â‚¬â€students do not need to apply (Music Department will hold auditions).
 The winning performing artist(s) will receive $500 and acknowledgement in the following yearÃ¢â‚¬â„¢s Arts NC State playbills.

 FAQ about the Performing Artist Award